Why You Should Avoid Glass Block Windows

 Glass Block Windows Are Unsuitable for Warm Climates

 If you live in an area where the summers are very hot, such as the Midwest, you may wish to reconsider putting glass block windows in your home.
-Glass blocks absorb and transfer the heat very well, turning your room into a greenhouse.
+Glass blocks for windows absorb and transfer the heat very well, turning your room into a greenhouse.

 You'll spend more money and energy on air conditioning to offset these effects, which are more pronounced in a small area such as a bathroom.
 Many homeowners have complained about their bathrooms developing a stifling heat during the day after installing glass block windows, even when the air conditioner is running.